 The Fed effectively ended QE3 in December 2012 by launching QE4.
 The main change was it ended Operation Twist.
 Instead of exchanging short-term Treasuries for long-term notes, it kept rolling over the short-term debt.
 The Fed would continue to buy $85 billion a month in new long-term Treasuries and MBS.

 QE4 set new precedents.
-Bernanke announced the central bank would continue quantitative easing until either unemployment fell below 6.5 percent or inflation rose above 2.5 percent.
+Bernanke announced the central bank would continue quantitative easing until either unemployment fell below 6.5% or inflation rose above 2.5%.
 It would continue to keep interest rates low until 2015.
 These specific targets encourage economic growth by removing uncertainty.
 This allows businesses to plan more aggressively thanks to the more stable operating environment.